DropDemBits/turse-rs/notes/Restrictions for each AST node.md

   - `ExportStmt`
   - `PreStmt`
   All specified statements are not required to be present
-- The following nodes are allowed as the final statement:
+- (Enforced by Parser) The following nodes are allowed as the final statement:
   - `PostStmt`
   All specified statements are not required to be present

+### `MonitorDecl`

 - The identifier in `EndGroup` must match the `ClassDecl`'s identifier
-- Always reject `DeviceSpec` node, regardless of if the `monitor` token is present

-### `MonitorDecl`

-- The following nodes are allowed as the first statements in the specified order:
+- (Enforced by Parser) The following nodes are allowed as the first statements in the specified order:
   - `InheritStmt`
   - `ImplementStmt`
   - `ImplementByStmt`